Daqarta

 Macros can also enter random values, limited to a specified range, into Daqarta controls.
 Macros can wait for certain events, like Pause, or Average done, or they can wait for the operator to enter data into a specified Field such as a test code number or subject name.

-Macros can also use two important control methods normally found in high-level programming languages: IF statements allow blocks of macro commands to be run conditionally, and Loops allow repeating a macro a specified number of times.
-IF statements can be nested up to 5 levels deep, and Loops can be nested up to 16 levels deep, with an arbitrary number of IFs or Loops at each level.
+Macros can also use two important control methods normally found in high-level programming languages: IF statements allow blocks of macro commands to be run conditionally, and Loops allow repeating a macro a specified number of times, or until a certain condition is met.
+IF statements can be nested up to 16 levels deep, as can Loops, with an arbitrary number of IFs or Loops at each level.

 Macros have access to their own independent variables that can persist across sessions, to allow you to keep track of internal macro states or counts.